Can you really make money simply for walking or running around outside and getting healthier?

 Not sure it will reach the value of what Bitcoin hit, but it might turn into the next Ethereum.

-I mean knows, but I don’t think you should pass this opportunity up, and just get it to start earning some free coin that possibly could turn out to be incredible.
+I mean, who really knows, but I don’t think you should pass this opportunity up, and just get it to start earning some free coin that possibly could turn out to be incredible.

-Or just get it to start earning some coins to redeem them for rewards.
+Or, you can just get it to start earning some coins to redeem them for some cool rewards.

 Either way, SweatCoin is a legitimate app, and ultimately it is up to you if you feel it is worth it.